 “For us, education was power.”
 With our experience, wisdom & knowledge we gained from an early age being forced to carve out our own path to escape the poverty-stricken background,

 ” There is no equality without empowerment.
 There is no empowerment without knowledge.
 Our job is to foster the opportunities so that every woman, child, and adolescent can own— and demand— their rights.”

 We hope that by being ‘one in a million Siblings,’ we inspire young people to pursue their dreams.
-The number of times we’ve heard the word ‘no’ — or that something can’t be done — in our lifetime too many to count.
-We honored to be considered that ‘one in a million Siblings,’ that evoked the change surrounding us today, but we can never forget my roots,daily we think about the people who came before and paved the way for us to get where we today, our parents especially we think about all the sacrifices they made so we are able to stand on the shoulders of the many great men and women before US.”
+The number of times we’ve heard the word ‘no’ — or that something can’t be done — in our lifetime is too many to count.
+We are honored to be considered that ‘one in a million Siblings,’ that evoked the change surrounding us today, but we can never forget our roots, daily we think about the people who came before and paved the way for us to get where we today, our parents especially we think about all the sacrifices they made so we are able to stand on the shoulders of the many great men and women before US.”

 We have learned to listen and to our gut instincts, to be perceptive and to be receptive.
 To be constantly evolving and to never stop learning, to live in ambiguity because how else can leaders today look around the corner and warn others of what’s coming?
 Only when you follow your gut instincts and continually renew your mind can your possibilities become realities.

 “Make an impact in every single assignment that you are given.
 Look at it as this – how can we take this to the next level.
 And be confident in yourself.
 We think we as human we don’t have as much inherent confidence in ourselves, we tend to be harsher critics on ourselves than we need to be, we tend to constantly doubt ourselves and over think everything and THAT STOPS NOW.